blankevolved/spanish-learning-game/README.md

 # Spanish Learning Game (SLG)
 ## Use Case:

-You use this tool to practice spanish words you define in a set
+You use this tool to practice Spanish words you define in a set

 ## Create a Set:

 Create a file ending with .py [ (name).py ].

-There is 2 ways you can make a set
+There are 2 ways you can make a set

 ## Way 1
 Create a dict variable in the file you just created: